-This streetscape design standard is applied to businesses fronting a major road (such as 32nd Ave) to reinforce multimodal access and create an inviting environment for pedestrians.
+This streetscape design standard is applied to businesses fronting 32nd Ave to reinforce multimodal access and create an inviting environment for pedestrians.
 Commercial streets that are pedestrian-friendly have a similar, consistent design.
 Pedestrian-friendly commercial areas have a sidewalk along the road, buildings that are fairly close to the sidewalk, and no large parking lots adjacent to the sidewalk.
-In the same way as the Residential Edge Treatment, the Commercial Edge Treatment establishes design standards that make the area an attractive, functional commercial district for all modes of travel.
+The Commercial Edge Treatment establishes design standards that make the area an attractive, functional commercial district for all modes of travel.